Help Refugees is delighted to announce the Spring “Choose Love” Pot: an open call for small grant applications.

 ❤ We will respond to every applicant, but unfortunately are unable to provide detailed feedback on every proposal that is not accepted.

-❤ If your application is shortlisted, we will: 1) Contact you with any questions about the application, and to let you know we’ll be contacting your referees 2) Arrange a call to talk about your work more and finally 3) We’ll come and visit you to see the work in person.
+❤ If your application is shortlisted, we will 1) contact you to ask any immediate questions about the application and to let you know we’ll be contacting your referees; 2) arrange a call to talk about your work further; 3) come and visit you to see the work in person.

 ❤ For those shortlisted, we will request an updated financial report, an impact report, details of your governance and reporting processes.

 ❤ In the grant agreement we will ask for full narrative and financial reporting, including photographs and case studies.

 Please download and fill out this form, then email firstname.lastname@example.org with the title ‘Spring Choose Love Pot Application’.